openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

        nncf.quantize(model, dataset, preset=nncf.Preset.MIXED)

-* ``fast_bias_correction`` - enables more accurate bias (error) correction algorithm that can be used to improve accuracy of the model.
-This parameter is available only for OpenVINO representation. ``True`` is used by default.
+* ``fast_bias_correction`` - when ``False`` enables more accurate bias (error) correction algorithm that can be used to improve accuracy of the model, but it increases quantization time.
+This parameter is available only for OpenVINO and ONNX representations. ``True`` is used by default.

   .. code-block:: sh